main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

 When JS code is executed, it always runs within a Context, which determines the functions and global variables available to the code.
 A single Isolate may contain multiple Contexts.

 Does Node.js do the same as our little hello-world?
+Well, yes and no. Let's look into Node's source and see if we can trace similarities.
+Here I will be using the [master](https://github.com/nodejs/node/tree/a2de5b9150da60c77144bb5333371eaca3fab936) branch at the time of writing, some details of the code may change at a later date.

-Well, yes and no. If you follow Node's own node.cc in src folder, you will find `NodeMainInstance` class used inside `StartInternal` function:
+If you follow node.cc in
+src folder, you will find `NodeMainInstance` class used inside `StartInternal` function:

 ```cpp